lrspeiser/DensityDependentMetricModel/README.md

 The theoretical foundation of DDMM rests on an analogy with quantum chromodynamics' running coupling constant.
 In QCD, the strong force coupling α_s varies with energy scale, becoming stronger at low energies—a phenomenon known as infrared slavery [13].
 We propose that gravity exhibits analogous behavior, with gravitational coupling enhanced in low-density environments typical of galactic outskirts.

+This concept finds theoretical support in recent work by Deur [31,32], who demonstrated that graviton-graviton interactions in General Relativity—typically neglected in galaxy dynamics—naturally produce enhanced binding forces in large, diffuse systems.
+His calculations show that GR's field self-interaction can flatten rotation curves without dark matter, suggesting gravity effectively has a "color" that strengthens within massive systems.
+Similarly, Reuter and Weyer [33] showed that a running Newton's constant increasing as a mild power law at large distances (from renormalization group effects) "would account for [galaxy rotation curves'] non-Keplerian behavior without any dark matter."

 The modified metric takes the form:

 **g̃_μν = ξ(ρ)g_μν**